 Everywhere we’ve been so far, the waiters, bartenders, cabbies and so on are tourist-fatigued.
 Most of them have been working 12 hour days, 7 days a week, since early May.
 Yet we seem to have come at a time when their spirits are lifting because they can count the days until the restaurant closes for the winter and they can go off on their own holidays.
 A cook we met is looking forward to her three months in London with Croatian friends.
 A waiter is going to Crete.
 A cabbie is going to New York City.

 I can’t imagine what some of these places must be like in August.
-One day in Rovinj we were on our way back to our apartment.
-We turned the corner into our lane and the way was completely blocked by a tour group.
+On one day in Rovinj, we were on our way back to our apartment and turned the corner into our lane.
+The way was completely blocked by a tour group.
 A woman was pointing at a sculpture built into the wall over a door not far from our entrance.
 Approximately 40 people were crowded together in the lane listening to her.
 There was no way we could get by without disrupting the entire group.
 So we waited for five minutes.
-I had been told that in August that is the scene in almost every lane in Rovinj all day long.
+I had been told that in August that is the scene in almost every lane in Rovinj, all day long.
 The most popular lanes have five to eight groups in them at a time, slowly moving up the hill to the church.
 A waiter said he’d counted a dozen such groups around the church once.

 Good thing for everybody that technology has gotten better for tour groups.
 Instead of trying to shout loud enough for the group, and disrupting everyone within shouting distance, the leaders now have tiny microphones and all the members of the groups have headphones to listen to explanations.
 It seems to work pretty well.

 That lane blockage in Rovinj was the worst we saw.
 The restaurants were all still open, but many sat empty and the head waiters stood near the menu podiums and tried to lure you to one of their tables.
 Boat tours and bike rentals were still running.
 There was enough activity to make it exciting.